You can see information on the company's public resources on the Scanner tab of the Wallarm interface.

 The elements' names displayed in bold font correspond with the group of observed resources.
 The number of resources the certain group contains is shown in small grey font near its name.
 Click the group name to expand the list of the resources it contains.

 Use the search field to find elements by their names.
-You can search for the substring.
+You can also search for substrings.
 For example,

 domain.com displays all domains that have “domain.com” as a substring: “a.domain.com”,